EliCDavis/DontStopRunning/README.md

 ![First Turret Iteration](http://i.imgur.com/T8GkZEX.jpg)

 #### Drone
-*The drone is currentely being worked on.*  It is assigned an area and a certain heigh to patrol at, and with that it constructs waypoints to hit while patrolling it's path.
+*The drone is currentely being worked on.*  It is assigned an area and a certain height to patrol at, and with that it constructs waypoints to hit while patrolling it's path.

 The fear I have with developing the drones is keeping them at an appropriate height so the player doesn't have to keep stairing straight up at the sky, while still keeping the drones from being too low and hitting buildings.
 Done corretely it'll be fun having something chase the player, but it may take alot of raycasting to keep the drone stearing clear of obstacles.